 The second stage is when mass production is under way.
 You need to confirm production complies with regulatory standards such RoHS, ‘food grade’, or California Prop.
 65.

 Many experienced buyers run tests on each and every order, at these two stages, in order to ensure no change took place.
 If you don’t, you are taking risks.
-Chance are that you are considered as the ‘manufacturer’ (and you carry all related risks) in your country if you are the company that brings some products to market.
+Chances are that you are considered as the ‘manufacturer’ (and you carry all related risks) in your country if you are the company that brings some products to market.

 Some more advice for importers on this topic